kyleneideck/BackgroundMusic/README.md

 ### Option 2

-If you are not comfortable using the single-line command above, you can manually build and install from the source on github using the following steps:
+If you are not comfortable using the single-line command above, you can manually build and install from the source on GitHub using the following steps:

 1. Clone or [download](https://github.com/kyleneideck/BackgroundMusic/archive/master.zip) the project.
 2. If the project is in a zip, unzip it.
-3. Open **Terminal** and [change the directory](https://github.com/0nn0/terminal-mac-cheatsheet#core-commands) to the directory containing the project.
+3. Open **Terminal** and [change the directory](https://github.com/0nn0/terminal-mac-cheatsheet#core-commands) to the the directory containing the project.
 4. Run: `/bin/bash build_and_install.sh`.

 The script restarts the system audio process (coreaudiod) at the end of the installation, so you need to pause any